Uniswap/org-v1/src/pages/docs/v2/08-SDK/03-pair.md

 constructor(tokenAmountA: TokenAmount, tokenAmountB: TokenAmount)
 ```

-The Pair entity represents a Uniswap pair with a balance of each of its pair tokens.
+The Pair entity represents a Uniswap protocol pair with a balance of each of its pair tokens.

 # Example